 Bottom Line

-Although all the treadmills on the ProForm lineup have a space-saving foldable design (and some are even featured on our best folding treadmill roundup) it’s worth noting that the Carbon TLX has a slightly smaller footprint and tread belt than the Pro series treadmills.
+Although all the treadmills on the ProForm lineup have a space-saving foldable design (and some are even featured on our best folding treadmill roundup), the Carbon TLX has a slightly smaller footprint and tread belt than the Pro series treadmills.

-That said, it also features a cushioned deck that’s not quite up to the same standard as the Pro series, according to certified personal trainer and expert product tester Lindsay Scheele.
-“I didn’t feel like it provided a lot in terms of cushioning goes,” she says.
-Still, it comes with a 3.0 horsepower motor and a spacious running deck for under $1,000.
+Additionally, its cushioned deck isn’t quite up to the same standard as the Pro series.
+“I didn’t feel like it provided a lot in terms of cushioning,” Lindsay says.
+Still, it comes with a 3.0 HP motor and a spacious running deck.
+Lindsay did enjoy her workout experience overall and rated the Carbon TLX 4 out of 5 stars for its conveniences and dynamic programming.

 Good for: Beginners who want interactive programming and incline options